 The Red Meat Cheat Sheet

 Sometimes, a big salad and yet another breast of chicken just won't cut it.
 Sometimes, you need meat.
 Red meat.
 A filet mignon or a juicy burger; a New York strip or a London broil.
-These tips will tell you everything you ever wanted to know about beef — and then some.
+If you have questions about lean meat (a ZeroPoint food!), these tips will tell you everything you ever wanted to know — and then some.

 See the fat, lose the fat

 If you can't trim away the excess fat with your knife, it's the wrong cut for you.
 That means choosing top sirloin steak over ribeye, or any meat that's described as "marbled" (which is a euphemism for, "the fat's mixed inside the meat").
-For example, 3 ounces of filet mignon has 7 PointsPlus® values but if you can cut away a lot of visible fat, that drops to 4 PointsPlus values.
+For example, 3 ounces of filet mignon has 7 Points® values, but if you can cut away a lot of visible fat, it is a ZeroPoint food.
+Yes, you read that right, a lean and trimmed filet mignon is a ZeroPoint food!

 The de-greasing of America